icesat2py/icepyx/doc/HARMONY_MIGRATION_NOTES.md

    Since we want the user to be able to provide short_name and version, implementing the concept ID as a `@cached_property` on `Query` which asks CMR for the concept ID makes sense to me.
-* Broken assumption: Harmony features are equivilent to NSIDC's ECS-based ordering system.
+* Broken assumption: Harmony features are equivalent to NSIDC's ECS-based ordering system.
 As mentioned above, Harmony will not support variable subsetting, reprojection, or reformatting for IS2 collections on day 1.
 In the future, these features may be implemented in Harmony.
 For now, we need to